RasaHQ/rasa/docs/docs/reference/rasa/utils/train_utils.md

 validate_configuration_settings(component_config: Dict[Text, Any]) -> None
 ```

-Performs checks to validate that combination of parameters in the configuration are correctly set.
+Validates that combination of parameters in the configuration are correctly set.

 **Arguments**: